 - Arrival/Departure Airport: Rabat-Sale International Airport, Sale, Morocco (CODE: RBA)

 While it is best to fly directly into Rabat, many volunteers choose to arrive at Mohamed V Airport in Casablanca.
-An airport pickup is not included from this location, but a train runs directly from the airport every half hour and takes 1h 50 minutes to Rabat Ville Train Station.
+An airport pickup is not included from this location, but a train runs directly from the airport every half hour and takes 1h 50 minutes to Rabat Ville Train Station, our local team will collect you from here.
 Train tickets from Casablanca to Rabat cost about US$10.
-From there, volunteers must make their way to the local team office (address provided) by taking one of the readily available taxis.
-Though this may sound a little daunting at first, it really is very easy!

 Accommodation & Meals